apoapse1/Librum-for-Skyrim-VR/Strategy_Guide.md

 ## Spell Research
 Librum is inherently a low-magic setting, so there is a lot working against you as a mage.
 However, if you _can_ discover the secrets of controlling magic, there is much more power available to you than in vanilla Skyrim.
 Many of the new spell "schools" or "archetypes" are described in the [Readme](README.md), so we focus here on how to start out.

 First things first, you need to acquire your first spell.
-Most races do not start out with any spells (see the section on [character creation](#the-realm-of-lorkhan)), so if you're not an Altmer, Dunmer, or Breton, you will need to acquire a spell elsewhere.
+Most races do not start out with any spells (see the section on [character creation](#the-nightmare-of-lorkhan), so if you're not an Altmer, Dunmer, or Breton, you will need to acquire a spell elsewhere.
 Here are some important points on this front:
  - Spell tomes are exceedingly rare.
 Merchants do not sell them, they cannot be found in containers or on creatures, and only a few hand-placed ones exist in various dungeons.
  - You cannot read spell tomes above your skill level.
 For instance, if your Destruction skill is lower than 25, you cannot use an Apprentice tome.
  - The easiest way to acquire a spell is to enter the College of Winterhold.
 Faralda will still grant you one at the gate, and you now get to choose which school it's from.
 See [Better College Application](https://www.nexusmods.com/skyrimspecialedition/mods/5272) for more details.